bloominstituteoftechnology/Precourse/Lesson4-JS-I/homework.md

     If statements are conditional, so if I were to say "If you did your homework, go play video games" Obviously, if you did your homework, I just told you to go play video games.
 But if the condition, you doing your homework, is not true, you would skip that instruction and continue on.
+## Booleans
+    Booleans are simple true or false.
+In javascript false can be a broad term to include "falsey" values, like null.